 CPI has been incurring losses and in March 2015 it sold its assets to Core MouldingTechnologies Inc USA.
 The Company is looking out for new business opportunities.

 BTCL is wholly owned subsidiary of the Company and is under the process of Voluntarywinding- up.

 14. AUDIT OBSERVATIONS

-The Auditors in their Report have made observations in connection with creation ofBusiness Re-organization Reserve(BRR) and transfer of sums to offset certain expenses/write-offs and outstandingguarantees issued by the Company to banks and financial institutions on behalfof subsidiaries including one step down subsidiary which are significant theCompany
+The Auditors in their Report have made observations in connection with creation ofBusiness Re-organization Reserve(BRR) and transfer of sums to offset certainexpenses/write-offs fair valuation of the Company's investments done by the Company andoutstanding guarantees issued by the Company to banks and financial institutions on behalfof subsidiaries including one step networth of down subsidiary which are significant theCompany

 The Board wishes to state as follows:

 15. DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP) DIRECTORS:

-The Board recommends the aforesaid appointment / reappointment of the Directors.
-Brief profile of theDirectors proposed to be appointed / re-appointed is annexed to the Noticeconvening ensuing Annual General Meeting.
+The Board recommends the aforesaid appointment of the Directors.
+Brief profile of theDirectors proposed to be appointed / re-appointed is annexed to the Notice conveningensuing Annual of the Company during General Meeting.

 KEY MANAGERIAL PERSONNEL (KMP)

 The details of the Key Managerial Personnel of the Company appointed pursuant toSection 203 of the Companies Act 2013 are as follows: